bluesky-social/ozone/HOSTING.md

 Once you've successfully started running your service, there is a final step to make the rest of the network aware of it, so that users can find your labeler in the Bluesky app and so that Bluesky can consume the labels that you publish.
 This step can be completed from within the Ozone UI.

-1. Navigate to your Ozone UI at https://example.com.
+1. Navigate to your Ozone UI at https://ozone.example.com.
 2. Login to Ozone using the service account that you created in the first step of this guide.
 3. The Ozone UI will lead you through the following steps to announce your service to the network.
-    - The first step associates https://example.com with your service account's identity on the network.
+    - The first step associates https://ozone.example.com with your service account's identity on the network.
 In technical terms this involves adding a service and a verification method to your account's DID document.
 This step is required to use your Ozone service.
     - The second step publishes a record in your service account's repository.
 This allows the Bluesky application to understand that your service account represents a labeler.
 This step is optional: each time you login as your service account, you'll be prompted to complete it.

 ### Manually updating Ozone

-If you use use Docker `compose.yaml` file in this repo, Ozone will automatically update nightly.
+If you use use Docker `compose.yaml` file in this repo, Ozone will automatically update at midnight UTC when new releases are available.
 To manually update to the latest version use the following commands.

 **Pull the latest Ozone container image:**